Table of Contents

-Childhood Kidney Diseases (Child Kidney Dis) is an international, peer-reviewed biannually journal of medicine published in English.
-It is the official publication of The Korean Society of Pediatric Nephrology (KSPN).
-Child Kidney Dis covers clinical and research works relevant to all aspects of pediatric nephrology.
-The journal aims to serve pediatricians through the prompt publication of significant advances in pediatric nephrology and to rapidly disseminate recently updated knowledge to the public.
+Childhood Kidney Diseases (Child Kidney Dis, ChiKD) is a peer-reviewed open-access journal of medicine published in English.
+The Journal is published twice per year (the last day of June and December).
+It is the official publication of the Korean Society of Pediatric Nephrology (KSPN).
+ChiKD covers clinical and research works relevant to all aspects of pediatric nephrology.
+The journal aims to serve researchers engaged in pediatrics, nephrology, urology, genetics and laboratory medicine, and related fields through the prompt publication of significant advances in pediatric nephrology and to rapidly disseminate recently updated knowledge to the public.
 Additionally, it will initiate dynamic, international, academic discussions concerning the major topics related to pediatric nephrology.

 RESEARCH AND PUBLICATION ETHICS

-4. Protection of privacy, confidentiality, and written informed consent
+4. Statement of privacy, confidentiality, and written informed consent

 The ICMJE has recommended the following statement for the protection of privacy, confidentiality, and written informed consent: The rights of patients should not be infringed without written informed consent.
 Identifying details should not be published in written descriptions, photographs, and pedigrees unless it is essential for scientific purposes and the patient (or his/her parents or guardian) provides written informed consent for publication.
 However, complete patient anonymity is difficult to achieve; therefore, informed consent should be obtained in the event that anonymity of the patient is not assured.
 For example, masking the eye region of patients in photographs is not adequate to ensure anonymity.
 If identifying characteristics are changed to protect anonymity, authors should provide assurance that alterations do not distort scientific meaning and editors should take note of this.
 When informed consent has been obtained, it should be indicated in the published article.